google/docsy/userguide/content/en/docs/get-started/basic-configuration.md

   Basic configuration for new Docsy sites.
 ---

-Site-wide configuration details and parameters are defined in your project's `config.toml` file.
+Site-wide configuration details and parameters are defined in your project's [configuration file] (`config.toml` or `hugo.toml`).
 These include your chosen Hugo theme (Docsy, of course!), project name, community links, Google Analytics configuration, and Markdown parser parameters.
 See the examples with comments in [`config.toml` in the example project](https://github.com/google/docsy-example/blob/master/config.toml) for how to add this information. **We recommend copying this config.toml and editing it even if you’re just using the theme and not copying the entire Docsy example site**, as it includes default values for many parameters that you need to set for your site to build correctly.

 You may want to remove or customize some defaults of the copied `config.toml` file straight away: